Anti-Racism at Drexel

 View the Task Force structure and co-chairs on this PDF.

-- Task Force committees will finalize their recommendations by the beginning of February, followed by presentations to senior leadership and a series of community town halls to discuss the recommendations with the University community.
+- Task Force committees finalized their recommendations in late winter 2021, followed by presentations to senior leadership and a series of community town halls in the early spring to discuss the recommendations with the University community.

-- Final report written and posted on the OED website.
+- Final report written and posted on the OED website in mid- to late-spring 2021.
+Task Force Recommendations will be housed and tracked on this page.